gitlabhq/gitlab-runner/docs/executors/kubernetes.md

   - See also [`if-not-present` security considerations](../security/index.md#usage-of-private-docker-images-with-if-not-present-pull-policy).
 - `node_selector`: A `table` of `key=value` pairs of `string=string`.
 Setting this limits the creation of pods to Kubernetes nodes matching all the `key=value` pairs
 - `node_tolerations`: A `table` of `"key=value" = "Effect"` pairs in the format of `string=string:string`.
 Setting this allows pods to schedule to nodes with all or a subset of tolerated taints.
 Only one toleration can be supplied through environment variable configuration.
 The `key`, `value`, and `effect` match with the corresponding field names in Kubernetes pod toleration configuration.
-- `image_pull_secrets`: A array of secrets that are used to authenticate docker image pulling
+- `image_pull_secrets`: A array of secrets that are used to authenticate Docker image pulling
 - `helper_image`: (Advanced) [Override the default helper image](../configuration/advanced-configuration.md#helper-image) used to clone repos and upload artifacts.
 - `terminationGracePeriodSeconds`: Duration after the processes running in the pod are sent a termination signal and the time when the processes are forcibly halted with a kill signal
 - `poll_interval`: How frequently, in seconds, the runner will poll the Kubernetes pod it has just created to check its status (default = 3).